Thanks, we'll contact you soon.

 Successful self-organized teams are not hard to miss.
 They are characterized by a set of values that are enviable and unmistakably on point.
 At Integrant, we define success as a reflection of the unique values that define us as a company.
 In summary, these are:

-Open communication and honesty are critical in building long-lasting partnerships with our customers and just as importantly, our teams.
+Open communication and honesty are critical in building long-lasting partnerships with our customers and, just as importantly, our teams.

 From tight timelines to lack of capacity, from budget constraints to project unknowns, we’ve got your back!

 But the path is well worth it!
 Because there’s nothing quite like receiving the accolades and references from a super-happy client.
 There’s nothing quite as special as seeing your employees engaged, happy, and thankful to be part of your organization.

-If you’re looking for a way to set your business a part in the market, or would like to begin your journey towards digital transformation, then you’ve come to the right place.
+If you’re looking for a way to set your business apart in the market or begin your journey toward digital transformation, you’ve come to the right place.
 Because we know that “teamwork makes the dream work,” we are prepared and ready to make your own dreams come alive.